galadiriancoding/disasem/README.md

 SRD will follow the code path as best as can be determined at compile time.
 As such, potentially unreachable code will be displayed as a set of `db`s.
 Linear Sweep will parse the file from begining to end and may attempt to parse non-instructions (such as defined text) as potential instructions.
-If the outout using one algorithm does not make sense, try switching to the other one.
+If the output using one algorithm does not make sense, try switching to the other one.